isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Sexuality Education.md

 	<dd>3.
 Character and Citizenship Education (CCE)</dd>

 <p><u><b>Sexuality Education:</b></u> “Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package</p>

+<li> The upper primary years mark the onset of puberty.
+With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
+“Curious Minds” is a response to these challenges.</li>

+<li>The Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate _changes_, build healthy _relationships_, especially online relationships, and exercise _safety_.</li>

+**At Meridian, the following lessons from the Growing Years Programme will be taught in <u>2022</u>:**

 </ol>